Deploy

 Caution:

-After a device has been updated to Android 11, Navigator will not be able to open maps that were sideloaded onto the device in the ArcGIS/mmpks folder prior to the update.
+After a device has been updated to Android 11 or later, Navigator will not be able to open maps that were sideloaded onto the device in the ArcGIS/mmpks folder prior to the update.

 You may also be unable to access the device's external storage when connecting to a computer.